kahole/edamagit/TUTORIAL.md

 Once you have written a commit-message press `ctrl+c ctrl+c` to finish the commit.
 Or manually save and close the commit-message editor, this has the same effect.

-`ctrl+c ctrl+k` wil abort the commit.
+`ctrl+c ctrl+k` will abort the commit.
 (Saving and closing with the message empty is the same.)

 ### Switches

-Some git commands are frequently used with switches or flags to enable some behaviours.
+Some git commands are frequently used with switches or flags to enable some behaviors.
 E.g. `push --force`

 Many of the edamagit command menus have a switches menu which can be activated by pressing `-`.